OpenMS/pyopenms-docs/docs/source/fragment_spectrum_generation.rst

     exp.addSpectrum(spec2)
     MzMLFile().store("DFPIANGER.mzML", exp)

-which outputs all 146 :term:`peaks` that are generated (this is without isotopic :term:`peaks`), here we will just show the first few :term:`peaks`:
+which outputs all 146 peaks that are generated (this is without isotopic peaks), here we will just show the first few peaks:

 .. code-block:: output